secretstartups/handbook/sites/handbook/source/handbook/marketing/plan-fy22/gtm-cicd/premium-to-ultimate-planner/fy22-gtm-premium-to-ultimate-playbook/index.html.md

 ### Elevator pitch

-> With GitLab Ultimate, organizations are able to truly shift security left (and right!) while keeping up with DevOps velocity and new attack surfaces of cloud native apps.
+> With GitLab Ultimate, organizations are able to truly shift security left (and right!) while keeping up with DevOps velocity.
 Empower developers to find and fix vulnerabilities earlier and security teams to manage risk from detection through remediation.
 With GitLab, the integration is done for them.
-No need to fit your security tools into the CI pipeline - it's done!
+No need to fit your security tools into the CI pipeline - it's already built-in!
 And for ONE predictable cost, even as you scale!

-Ultimate enables IT transformation by optimizing and accelerating delivery while managing priorities, security, risk, and compliance.
+GitLab Ultimate enables IT transformation by optimizing and accelerating delivery while managing priorities, security, risk, and compliance.

 *Note: Everything you get in Premium plus all security scanners, vulnerability management, security and compliance dashboards, free guest users, 50,000 CI/CD minutes, a named TAM, and more…*